ZBM-TV: Subchannel

-Analog-to-digital conversion
+Analogue-to-digital conversion

-On the week of March 9, 2016, Bermuda Broadcasting ended analog broadcasts and converted ZFB-TV and ZBM-TV to digital, with both services sharing a multiplex on channel 20.
+On the week of 9 March 2016, Bermuda Broadcasting ended analogue broadcasts and converted ZFB-TV and ZBM-TV to digital using ATSC, with both services sharing a multiplex on channel 20.
 The transmitter was knocked out of service some time later when lightning struck the transmitter.
 In 2017, in time for the America's Cup, Bermuda Broadcasting completed an upgrade that added a second transmitter for ZFB, using virtual channel 19.7, allowing both ZFB and ZBM to broadcast in HD; it also replaced its radio transmitters.
 With the upgrade, ZBM began using virtual channel 20.9.